caiodelucena/RubyBlog/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Ruby on Rails Blog

+Associations
+- One-to-many
+  between users and articles

+REST for users

+Authentication
+- Login using secure password

+Restriction of actions
+- Based on logged in/logged out state

+Security
+- Admin user functionality and access level

-Things you may want to cover:
+Things you should know:

-* Ruby version
+* Ruby Version Manager

 * System dependencies